 If you encounter a moose

-Although moose will typically flee when they feel threatened, under certain circumstances, they can become aggressive.
-People can be hurt when a moose charges, stomps, or kick to protect themselves or their young.
+Although moose will typically flee when they feel threatened, under certain circumstances, they can become defensive.
+People can be hurt or even killed when a moose charges, stomps, or kick to protect themselves or their young.
 Bulls are also typically most aggressive during the rut, or mating season.

 If you encounter a moose in the wild, make sure not to approach them and watch their behaviors carefully.
 A moose walking slowly towards you could be ready to attack, especially if the hairs on its hump are raised, it’s licking its lips, grunting, stomping its feet, or the ears are laid back.